Demystifying Encoder Decoder Architecture & Neural Network

 encoder decoder architecture

-A popular form of neural network architecture called as autoencoder is a type of the encoder decoder architecture.
+A popular form of neural network architecture called autoencoder is a type of an encoder-decoder architecture.
 An autoencoder is a type of neural network architecture that uses an encoder to compress an input into a lower-dimensional representation, and a decoder to reconstruct the original input from the compressed representation.
 It is primarily used for unsupervised learning and data compression.
 The other types of encoder-decoder architecture can be used for supervised learning tasks, such as machine translation, image captioning, and speech recognition.
 In this architecture, the encoder maps the input to a fixed-length representation, which is then passed to the decoder to generate the output.
 So while the encoder-decoder architecture and autoencoder have similar components, their main purposes and applications differ.

-Examples: Encoder Decoder Architecture with Neural Networks
+Example: Encoder-Decoder Architecture with Neural Networks

 • CNN as Encoder, RNN/LSTM as Decoder: This architecture can be used for tasks like image captioning, where the input is an image and the output is a sequence of words describing the image.
 The CNN can extract features from the image, while the RNN/LSTM can generate the corresponding text sequence.
 Recall that CNNs are good at extracting features from images and this is why they can be used as the encoder in tasks that involve images.
-Also, RNNs/LSTMs are good at processing sequential data such as sequence of words and can be used as the decoder in tasks that involve text sequences.
+Also, RNNs/LSTMs are good at processing sequential data such as sequences of words, and can be used as the decoder in tasks that involve text sequences.

 encoder decoder architecture RNN